fleetingnotes/fleeting-notes-obsidian/README.md

 Full guide on using the plugin: https://fleetingnotes.app/posts/sync-fleeting-notes-with-obsidian

 ## Installation
-1. Go to Settings > Community Plugin and turn off the safe mode
+1. Go to Settings > Community Plugin and turn off Restricted mode
 2. Click "Browse" and search for "Fleeting Notes Sync"
 3. Install the plugin and ensure you have it enabled
 4. Once enabled click "Fleeting Notes Sync" under Plugin Options > Fleeting Notes Sync.
 Under here, fill in your username, password, and desired folder location to sync your notes.
 Additionally, you can toggle the "Sync notes on startup", to run the sync whenever Obsidian is opened.